-Hounds First Sighthound Rescue (Registered Charity 1152540) rescues and rehomes sighthounds including Lurcher s, Greyhounds, Whippets and Salukis as well as other types of sighthound across the UK.
+Hounds First Sighthound Rescue (Registered Charity 1152540) rescues and rehomes sighthounds across the UK, including lurchers, greyhounds, whippets and salukis as well as other types of sighthound.

-The rescue was founded in January 2013 by Rachel Hayball and Danielle Waites and gained Charity status in June 2013.
+The rescue was founded in January 2013 and gained charity status in June 2013.

 Hounds First is a rescue who are against training methods that inflict pain and distress on dogs.
 We use and promote science based positive force free dog training principles.

-My involvement with sighthounds came about after spending a lot of time helping to search for a lost whippet, during which time I got to know Rachel, the founder of Hounds First Sighthound rescue.
+Sally May – Hi, I’m Sally.
+I am Mum to three grown up sons and grandma to three grandsons.
+I have four dogs of my own, three of whom are ex-foster hounds who never left!
+My involvement with sighthounds came about after spending a lot of time helping to search for a lost whippet, during which time I got to know Rachel, the founder of Hounds First.
 From there I went on to helping to transport dogs for the charity.

 Shortly after that due to an unfortunate set of circumstances a pregnant saluki cross and her ten puppies were left looking for emergency foster, I stepped in and since then I have rarely been without a fostered sighthound in my house.
 In April 2014 I was officially asked to become a trustee of Hounds First, which I happily agreed to.
 Being a trustees is at times challenging and heartbreaking, but overall rewarding and uplifting.

 Sarah Whitmee – Hi I’m Sarah.
 I have 2 beddie whippet lurchers and have fostered all kinds of lurcher mixes for Hounds First.
 My love affair with sighthounds began when I married into a family of lurcher nuts!
 I started fostering and volunteering for Hounds First in 2015 and have been a trustee since early 2016.